isc-projects/bind9/README.md

 |`BUILD_LDFLAGS`|`LDFLAGS` for the target system during cross-compiling.|
 |`BUILD_LIBS`|`LIBS` for the target system during cross-compiling.|

+Additional environment variables affecting the build are listed at the end of the `configure` help text, which can be obtained by running the
+command:

+    $ ./configure --help

 On platforms where neither the C11 Atomic operations library nor custom ISC atomic operations are available, updating the statistics counters is not locked due to performance reasons and therefore the counters might be